Security Cameras Are Not Created Equal

 Field of View

-The field fo view on a security camera refers to how much of your surroundings the camera can detect.
+The field of view on a security camera refers to how much of your surroundings the camera can detect.
 Field of view is usually expressed as angular size, so anywhere from 90 degrees to 180 degrees.
 If you are monitoring a small area, such as a front porch, a narrow field of view on your camera may be fine.
 However, if you are trying to monitor a large area, such as your backyard, you will need to look for a camera with a broader field of view.
-A larger field of view will allow you to see a more broad area, but that doesn’t necessarily mean it will be clearer.
+A larger field of view will allow you to see a broader area, but that doesn’t necessarily mean it will be clearer.
 You also need to consider the resolution.

 The resolution of a camera is the amount of detail a camera can capture.
 It is measured in pixels.
 The more pixels a camera has, the more details it can capture and the larger the pictures can be made without becoming blurry.
-The standard definition is defined as a pixel size of 640 pixels wide by 480 pixels high.
+Standard definition is defined as a pixel size of 640 pixels wide by 480 pixels high.
 High definition is a camera that captures 1280 x 720 pixels, and full HD is 1920 x 1080.